SB-27182/Vae_Set/README.md

 Vae1 is a foundational model.
 It is uses a multivariate Gaussian as the latent distribution and either a bernoulli or gaussian reconstruction density depending on the data type.
 <br>
 <br>
 It is designed to be a very robust and explicit VAE model.
 This explicit coding style is to allow for significant access to the inner workings of the model.
-This allows Vae1 to be quickly extended into novel experimental models.
-Below are some of the design choices that highlight this.
+This allows Vae1 to be quickly extended into novel experimental architectures.
+Below are some of the design choices that make this possible.
 <br>
 <br>
 <br>